-- Recognise that photos can be changed to match society's view of perfect; - Identify qualities that people have, as well as their looks. - Define what is meant by the term stereotype; - Recognise how the media can sometimes reinforce gender stereotypes; - Recognise that people fall into a wide range of what is seen as normal; - Challenge stereotypical gender portrayals of people. - Understand the risks of sharing images online and how these are hard to control, once shared; - Understand that people can feel pressured to behave in a certain way because of the influence of the peer group; - Understand the norms of risk-taking behaviour and that these are usually lower than people believe them to he - Define the word 'puberty' giving examples of some of the physical and emotional changes associated with it; - Suggest strategies that would help someone who felt challenged by the changes in puberty; - Understand what FGM is and that it is an illegal practice in this country; - Know where someone could get support if they were concerned about their own or another person's safety. - Explain the difference between a safe and an unsafe secret; - Identify situations where someone might need to break a confidence in order to keep someone safe. - Identify the changes that happen through puberty to allow sexual reproduction to occur; - Know a variety of ways in which the sperm can fertilise the egg to create a baby; - Know the legal age of consent and what it means. - Explain how HIV affects the body's immune system;
+- Recognise that photos can be changed to match society's view of perfect; - Identify qualities that people have, as well as their looks. - Define what is meant by the term stereotype; - Recognise how the media can sometimes reinforce gender stereotypes; - Recognise that people fall into a wide range of what is seen as normal; - Challenge stereotypical gender portrayals of people. - Understand the risks of sharing images online and how these are hard to control, once shared; - Understand that people can feel pressured to behave in a certain way because of the influence of the peer group; - Understand the norms of risk-taking behaviour and that these are usually lower than people believe them to be. - Define the word 'puberty' giving examples of some of the physical and emotional changes associated with it; - Suggest strategies that would help someone who felt challenged by the changes in puberty; - Know where someone could get support if they were concerned about their own or another person's safety. - Explain the difference between a safe and an unsafe secret; - Identify situations where someone might need to break a confidence in order to keep someone safe. - Identify the changes that happen through puberty to allow sexual reproduction to occur; - Know a variety of ways in which the sperm can fertilise the egg to create a baby; - Know the legal age of consent and what it means.